Madalena

 - Steak Lulu with Gnocchi

-- Chicken Bobó (Brazilian Chicken Stew)
+- Coxinha (Brazilian Chicken Croquette)